You are worried and bothered about so many things; but only one thing is necessary – Luke 10:41-42

 31 but these have been written so that you may believe that Jesus is the Christ, the Son of God; and that believing you may have life in His name.

-Yet, when Christ was alive on earth, people were very confused about His identity.
+Yet, when Christ was alive on earth, people were perplexed about His identity.

 14 And they said, “Some say John the Baptist, others say Elijah, and others Jeremiah or one of the prophets.”